Sturgeon refuses to immediately adopt Johnson’s ‘stay alert’ message in Scotland

 But in a toughening of measures, fines for those who fail to abide by the rules will be hiked.

-Mr Shapps did not deny that ministers are planning to impose a 14-day quarantine on people arriving in the UK by plane from any country apart from the Republic of Ireland.
+Ministers are also planning to impose a 14-day quarantine on people arriving in the UK by plane from any country apart from the Republic of Ireland.

 Most Read